Menu

 Please consider seeing another doctor who will pay more attention to your symptoms and not just TSH alone.

 You should also have a retest of any borderline/subclinical TSH, Free T3 or Free T4 readings to see if they have gotten better or worse.
 They can occasionally get better, but for many, they get progressively worse.
-If you wish to order these yourself, please find a link for those in the UK here and a worldwide link here.
+If you wish to order these yourself, please find a link for those in the UK here and a US link here.

 Achieving optimal thyroid levels are crucial when recovering your health from poor thyroid function.
 ‘In range’ is often not enough to remove symptoms.
 Please see more information on optimal thyroid levels here.